 Dips are an easy appetizer to please your guests.
 If you have these kinds of food at your party then serving simple choices of beer would go well.
 If you want a classier look than beer cans, have beer on tap instead.
 Serve the beer in nice tall pilsner glasses.

 The dip you choose can either be relaxed or classy.
 A more relaxed approach would be dips like French onion dip, salsa, or queso.
 A classier dip might be a spinach artichoke dip or a black bean dip.
 It’s recommended to have crackers and pita on hand for dunkers.
 You can also dunk vegetables like carrots and broccoli.

 8. Stuffed Jalapeno Poppers

 Appetizers that have a little spice are great with a cold drink.
-Try serving this appetizer with mixed drinks like a gin and tonic or a margarita.
+Try serving this appetizer with mixed drinks like a gin and tonic, a margarita, or even a mojito.
 The flavors complement each other to create a wonderful atmosphere for your taste buds.

 Desserts are a perfect way to end a party.
 However, sweets alone are not enough.
 A great way to end a party is to provide a beverage option to pair with the dessert of your choice.
 If you aren’t sure where to start, here’s a list of dessert and beverage pairings for your party.

 White wine is great to pair with desserts.
 However, make sure that if your dessert involves chocolate, it is dark chocolate.
 Some bakeries can offer you some suggestions for drinks as well.
 The type of wine is very important when it comes to different kinds of desserts.
 For example, Chenin Blanc Bubbly goes perfectly with strawberry shortcake, or dry riesling and peach cobbler.

 Champagne is the kind of drink that pairs well with a fruity dessert.
 Berries are a perfect fruit to pair with this bubbly drink because of their tart nature.
 Knowing this, berry tarts are the best desserts to pair with champagne.